Peter Young (tutor): Royal Marriage

 In July 1586 he was sent with Colonel William Stewart on his first embassy to Frederick II of Denmark on business concerning Orkney.
 The English ambassador Thomas Randolph thought they would discuss other secret matters.
 Randolph wrote that Young was "wise, honest, and learned", but some thought him unfit for the ambassador's role because he was not from a noble family or the holder of an important state office.
 Courcelles, a French diplomat in edinburgh, noted that Young's negotiations included the subject of the king's marriage to a Danish princess.

+Young was instructed to bring back portraits of the Danish royal family.
+Another French diplomat in Scotland, Charles de Prunelé, Baron d'Esneval, noted that a portrait of James VI had been made to be sent to Denmark.

 Young's copy of the Latin letter written by James VI recommending him to Frederick II was discovered in one of his books in 1801, and published in the Gentleman's Magazine.
 He wrote to James VI from Helsingør at the end of July.
 Frederick II of Denmark had gone to Lüneburg to see the family of his sister Dorothea of Denmark, Duchess of Brunswick-Lüneburg, and any ambassadors arriving at the palace of Kronborg were told to lodge in Copenhagen to await his return.
 Fredrick's wife, Sophie of Mecklenburg-Güstrow was away at Frederiksborg Castle, where she expected a visit from her parents, Ulrich, Duke of Mecklenburg and Elizabeth of Denmark, Duchess of Mecklenburg.

 On his return he was admitted to the Privy Council of Scotland on 7 November 1586.
 From that date until July 1622 he attended the meetings of the council.
 On 17 March 1587 he had a meeting with James VI at Crichton Castle, planning his next embassy.
 James VI wrote again to Frederick II, recommending Young and Sir Patrick Vans of Barnbarroch as ambassadors.